LuuucasM/Imaginengion/ObsidianVault/Imaginengion/General TODO.md

+- change the like initialization of the engine.
+I think for things that dont need allocations or run time setup like opengl, glfw, etc they can be initialized straight from the beginning.
+Like most of the imgui panels just have a bool that can easily be set with a default value which means that the panel in EditorProgram can also be set with a default value, which means that Program in application can also be set with a default value.
+Maybe this can solve some of the issues where like something needs reference of something else but its not initialized yet.. maybe not tho idk
 - extend scenes to also utilize the script system where scripts will be called on scene start
 - have scenes generate at least 1 player on game startup
 - using the new scene-script system now devs can write game logic where they can tell the scene where to assign
 - finish up adding the primary camera by filling in the editor render function for camera and then implementing the event function the SetPrimaryCameraEvent and camera component imgui render.
+- does alt + f4 work natively with every program or does it need to be implemented?
 - make a new window when they hit the play button that shows the game from the primary camera POV
 - at this point i should be able to give things textures and scripts and have them move around when hitting the play button (with no animations or anything just moving around)
 - get the newest updated versions of zig set and zig sparse set from git